schneems/rust_macro_tutorial/docs/010_create_the_trait.md

 ## Why Derive when we can walk?

-The `CacheDiff` trait isn't too complicated to implement manually, but there's a lot of repetition in the code.
-There's also room to mess up the output like inverting the version number position or comparing one field and displaying values for a different one.
+The `CacheDiff` trait isn't too complicated to implement manually, but the code is repetitive.
+There's also room to mess up the output, like inverting the version number position or comparing one field and displaying values for a different one.

-A derive macro would reduce repetition and eliminate silly logic errors while providing us with sensible defaults.
+A derive macro would reduce repetition and eliminate silly logic errors while providing sensible defaults.